Elehuris Montero Player Props: Rockies vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Mariners has a collective 8.4 K/9, which ranks 20th in MLB.

-- The Mariners' 3.93 team ERA ranks ninth among all MLB pitching staffs.
+- The Mariners have the ninth-ranked team ERA across all league pitching staffs (3.86).

-- Mariners pitchers combine to allow nine home runs (0.7 per game), the second-fewest in baseball.
+- Mariners pitchers combine to surrender 10 home runs (0.7 per game), the second-fewest in baseball.

-- Gonzales (1-0) gets the starting nod for the Mariners, his third this season.
+- The Mariners will send Kirby (0-1) out for his third start of the season.

-- In his last appearance on Saturday, the left-hander tossed 5 2/3 innings against the Cleveland Guardians, allowing one earned run while surrendering six hits.
+- In his most recent time out on Sunday, the righty tossed six innings against the Cleveland Guardians, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.